What is the employment outlook for nurses?

 What programs are available?

-The full-time program meets Tuesday through Friday for 12 months.
-The part-time program generally meets two times a week with a few weeks throughout the program meeting three times weekly for 18 months.
+The full-time program meets Monday through Friday for 10 months.
+The part-time program generally meets two - three times a week.
 Upon completion of either of these programs, students earn a Certificate in Practical Nursing.

 Do I have to have a high school diploma or GED for LPN nursing?